Peeking Under The Foil: A History Of TV Dinners

 Nothing says nostalgia quite like TV dinners.
 Many of us have vivid memories of watching our favorite TV shows and enjoying those hot meals food in an aluminum tray containing sections with an entree, mashed potatoes, a vegetable, and maybe even a brownie.
 Okay, not the healthiest way to have dinner, but it certainly was a way of life.
 Ever wonder when and how our cultural and culinary obsession with TV dinners began?
-Two famous brand names we know today are very much part of their history.
+With National TV Dinner Day celebrated on September 10th, it’s a great time to dig in!

 Flash!
 Freeze, That Is…